-Roller mill, a form of compression mill, consists of a single, double or triple cylindrical heavy wheel mounted horizontally that are stacked and enclosed in a steel frame; one of the roller is run by a motor and the others are rotated by friction as the material is drawn through the gap between the rollers.
+Roller mill is a form of compression mill that uses a single, double or triple cylindrical heavy wheel mounted horizontally and rotated about their long axis either in opposing pairs or against flat plates, to crush or grind various materials.
+One of the rollers is run by a motor and the others are rotated by friction as the material is drawn through the gap between the rollers.

 Roller mills use the process of stress (which is applied by the rotating wheels) and attrition in milling of solids in suspensions, pastes or ointments and some solid materials.
 The rollers rotate at different speeds and the material is sheared as it passes through the gap.

 To obtain the desired particles size, the following should be controlled;

 The design of a roller mill differs depending upon its application and they are usually named according to the work they perform e.g;

 - Crackers – A mill used to crack grain or other types of friable materials.

 - Flakers – Mills used to flake grains or other materials